daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 ## 1. Thing+ Embedded Overview
-Thing+ Embedded is composed with Thing+ Embedded Protocol, Thing+ Embedded SDK and Thing+ Gateway.
-Thing+ Embedded Protocol defines data format between hardware and Thing+ Cloud server.
-Thing+ Embedded SDK is C library that implement Thing+ Embedded Protocol.
-Thing+ Gateway is a Node.js application program implement Thing+ Embedded Protocol.
+Thing+ Embedded is composed of the Thing+ Embedded Protocol, Thing+ Embedded SDK and Thing+ Gateway.
+The Thing+ Embedded Protocol defines the format of data flowing between hardware and the Thing+ Cloud server.
+The Thing+ Embedded SDK is a C library that implements our Thing+ Embedded Protocol.
+The Thing+ Gateway is a Node.js application program that implements Thing+ Embedded Protocol.

 ### 1.1 Hardware application requirements

 #### 1.1.1 Thing+ Embedded Protocol
-Thing+ Embedded Protocol can be implement from low end hardware such as WiFi chips to high end.
-Firmware or any OS is possible.
-Connecting MQTT server, sensing sensors, actuating actuators, composing MQTT, HTTP message are required to HW vendor application.
+The Thing+ Embedded Protocol can be implemented in hardware ranging from the low end such as WiFi chips to the high end.
+Firmware or any OS can be used.
+The ability to connect a MQTT server, sense sensors, actuate actuators, compose MQTT, and send HTTP messages are required in order to function correctly.

 Category|Description
 :---|:---
-**Application requirement**|Sensing sensors<br> Actuating actuators<br> MQTT, HTTP connection<br> Composing MQTT, HTTP message<br> Send status and value periodically.
+**Application requirement**|Sensing sensors<br> Actuating actuators<br> MQTT, HTTP connection<br> Composing MQTT, HTTP message<br> Sending status and values periodically.
 Target hardware| Low end to high end
 Dependency|None

 #### 1.1.2 Thing+ Embedded SDK
-Thing+ Embedded SDK is C library and can be implement from middle end to high end hardware.
-The SDK depends on libmosquitto, libcurl, libjson-c, openssl.
-The SDK connects hardware to Thing+ Cloud server and composes MQTT, HTTP message.
-Sensing sensors, actuating actuators, send status and values are required to HW vendor application.
+The Thing+ Embedded SDK is a C library that can be implemented typically in middle end to high end hardware.
+The SDK's depencies include libmosquitto, libcurl, libjson-c, openssl.
+The SDK's primary purpose is to connect hardware to the Thing+ Cloud server and compose MQTT and HTTP messages.
+Sensing sensors, actuating actuators, sending status messages and values are required features of any hardware used.

 Category|Descriptions
 :---|:---
-**Application requirement**|Sensing sensors<br> Actuating actuators<br>  Send status and value periodically.
+**Application requirement**|Sensing sensors<br> Actuating actuators<br>  Sending status and value periodically.
 Target hardware|Middle end to high end Dependency|libcurl<br> libjson-c<br> libmosquitto<br> openssl<br> C or C++ application

 #### 1.1.3 Thing+ Gateway
-Thing+ Gateway can be implement for high end hardware.
-Thing+ Gateway is Node.js application program.
-Hardware must be possible to run node.js.
-There is another protocol between Thing+ Gateway and hardware application a.k.a "Device Agent".
-Thing+ Gateway  connects hardware to Thing+ Cloud server and composes MQTT, HTTP message and send status and values to server.
-Sensing sensors, actuating actuators and running JSONRPC server are required to HW vendor application.
+The Thing+ Gateway can be implemented on high end hardware.
+The Thing+ Gateway is a Node.js application program.
+Whatever hardware is used must have the ability to run node.js.
+There is another protocol between the Thing+ Gateway and hardware/device applications we call the "Device Agent".
+The Thing+ Gateway connects hardware to the Thing+ Cloud server and composes MQTT & HTTP messages with the purpose of sending status and data/values to the server.
+Sensing sensors, actuating actuators and running a JSONRPC server must be possible on any hardware you use to set up a Thing+ gateway.

 Category|Descriptions
 :---|:---
-**Application requirement**|Sensing a sensors<br> Actuating actuators<br> Send event sensor value<br> JSONRPC Server
+**Application requirement**|Sensing a sensors<br> Actuating actuators<br> Sending sensor event values<br> JSONRPC Server
 Target hardware|High end
 Dependency|Node.js

 ## 2. Thing+ Embedded Protocol
-Thing+ defined message protocol between hardware and Thing+ cloud, it is called Thing+ Embedded Protocol.
+The Thing+ defined message protocol used to communicate between hardware and the Thing+ cloud is called the "Thing+ Embedded Protocol".
-Thing+ Embedded Prococol based on HTTP and MQTT.
-The sensors values, actuator commands are sent via MQTT and sensors list, device lists are passed via HTTP.
+Thing+ Embedded Prococol is based on HTTP and MQTT.
+Sensor values and actuator commands are sent via MQTT between sensors and devices - data coming out of devices to a gateway is passed via HTTP.

 #### 2.1 MQTT
 TBD

 #### 2.2 Thing+ MQTT Protocol
 This chapter describes the MQTT Topic and data format used by Thing+ Platform.
-A hardware integrated with Thing+ Cloud Platform should follow the given Thing+ MQTT Specification.
-When Thing+ Cloud Platform send a command to an actuator, the command uses the same Thing+ MQTT Specification.
+Any hardware to be integrated with the Thing+ Cloud Platform should follow the given Thing+ MQTT Specification.
+When the Thing+ Cloud Platform sends a command to an actuator, the command uses the same Thing+ MQTT Specification.
 ­
 - Thing+ MQTT Message uses QoS1.
-‘RETAIN’ of all messages except ‘Will’ Message is not used.
+‘RETAIN’ of all messages except that the ‘Will’ Message is not used.
-­- Timezone of the message is UTC.
+­- Message timezone is always UTC.
-- A thing transmit data regarding the status of MQTT connection, gateway and sensor.
+- A thing transmits data regarding the status of the MQTT connection, gateway and sensor.
-­- The value for each status is defined like below,
+­- The value for each status is defined as below,

 Status|Value(strings)
 :---|:---